 Tim, who hung up the helmet for the birth of his daughter Cassidy in 2003 as well as the beginning of his son Camden's quarter midget career, has not stopped working on cars since.
-Camden kicked off his racing career in the summer of 2003 practicing a quarter midget before racing them through 2012.
+Camden began his racing career in the summer of 2003 practicing a quarter midget before racing through 2012.
 During his time at the Oswego County and Syracuse Quarter Midget Clubs, Camden won 40-plus A-Main races, over fifty preliminary events, and four track championships put together between the ages of 5 to 12.

-Putting together dozens more top fives and tens in 2015 and 2016, Camden's best year yet was 2017, finishing the season 'on the podium' with a third place effort in the championship standings while driving to six top five efforts including three second place finishes as part of the track's 'Road to the Championship.'
-In 64 career starts, Camden has finished in the top ten for 46 of them, bringing home an impressive total of seven career podium finishes which have included five second place efforts.
+Putting together dozens more top fives and tens in 2015 and 2016, Camden's best year was 2017, finishing the season with a third place effort in the championship standings while driving to six top five efforts including three second place finishes as part of the track's 'Road to the Championship.'
+In 64 career starts, Camden has now finished in the top ten for 46 of them, bringing home an impressive total of seven career podium finishes which have included five second place efforts.